microsoft/vscode-docs/docs/getstarted/settings.md

   //  - auto: Uses operating system specific end of line character.
   "files.eol": "auto",

   // Configure glob patterns for excluding files and folders.
 For example, the files explorer decides which files and folders to show or hide based on this setting.
-Read more about glob patterns [here](https://code.visualstudio.com/docs/editor/codebasics#_advanced-search-options).
   "files.exclude": {
     "**/.git": true,
     "**/.svn": true,